Acceptable Use Policy For Technology Resources

 Activities relating to personal or corporate profit, viewing, creating or transmitting obscene material (as commonly defined by applicable federal and Texas law), or to produce an output that is unrelated to the objectives for which the account was issued are prohibited.

 State employees, contractors and network users must not send, forward, store or receive confidential information on unapproved mobile devices such as smart phones, tablets or laptops, regardless of ownership.
 UHV supported devices may receive and store confidential information only if the information is encrypted both in transit and at rest.
-The TS web site list currently supported devices.
+The IT web site list currently supported devices.

 - Personal Responsibility